 2. Identify, appraise and write fluently about the foundational legal principles involved in the regulation of space activities.

-3. Recognize the affect of sovereign policies and geopolitics on commercial space activities and interests.
+3. Recognize the effect of sovereign policies and geopolitics on commercial space activities and interests.

 4. Critically evaluate legal, policy and economic principles that underly the regulation of space activities.